sentinel-official/docs/docs/getting-started/glossary.md

 ## Bonding

-When a user delegates DVPN to a validator to receive staking rewards and in turn obtain voting power.
-Validators never have ownership of a delegator's DVPN.
+When a user delegates P2P to a validator to receive staking rewards and in turn obtain voting power.
+Validators never have ownership of a delegator's P2P.
 Delegating, bonding, and staking generally refer to the same process.

 ## Burn